Yunight/react-finance/README.md

 ### Theme Manager

 - on the top right of the screen there are 2 lists, one is for switching to a light theme and the other dark, try to play with them !
+- one toggle button is also here, must choose "light" theme first
 ## Configuration

 A constants file contains all the constant values for the application: